Graduate Certificate in University Teaching

 Current University of Melbourne staff

-Current University of Melbourne staff who have the support of their Dean, Head of Department or School will have their course fee covered by the University.
+A limited number of University of Melbourne academic staff who have the support of their Dean or Head of School will have their course fees covered by the University.

 Australian Fee Places

 When you apply, you will automatically be considered for an Australian fee place if you meet course entry requirements.